WilliamFF/Stomp/README.md

-# Stomp
+###STOMP protocol client
-STOMP protocol client, connecting to and communicating with Apache ActiveMQ.
+>connecting to and communicating with Apache ActiveMQ.

 Based on stompy: http://bitbucket.org/benjaminws/python-stomp/.